 Patrick recently joined Kerstin Dautenhahn as a research fellow in the Adaptive Systems research group at the University of Hertfordshire.
-Thereby, he is primarily concerned with the Robot House as a research facility.
+Thereby, he is primarily concerned with the Robot House as a research coordinator and technical manager.

 Until September 2017, he was employed as a postdoctoral researcher at the cluster of excellence Cognitive Interaction Technology (CITEC) and a member of the Cognitive systems engineering group, led by Sebastian Wrede.
 His primary research focus lied within the context of the large-scale project Cognitive service robotics apartment, where he is occupied with the coordination and arbitration of functional components and resources of the apartment as well as its residential robots.
 Furthermore, Patrick is deeply involved in the design of interactive scenarios and experimental set-ups.